-IMPORTANT: this tutorial is not for Quicken import.
+IMPORTANT: This tutorial is not for Quicken import.
 Quicken does not import OFX files, only QFX (Web Connect) files.
 Use the Transactions app, CSV2QFX for Quicken imports.

 Open your XLS file in Excel and examine it.
 If transaction columns do not have the header, simply add them (if possible)

-Use the following sample CSV file (Excel opens it) as a guideline how your an Excel spreadsheet should look like for easy parsing
+Use the following sample CSV file (Excel opens it) as a guideline how your Excel spreadsheet should look like for easy parsing

 Select all transactions including the header (or just press CTRL+A) and copy to the clipboard (CTRL+C)

-Download and install CSV2OFX, make sure the file is digitally signed by ProperSoft on PC and on Mac you should be prompted to allow running the app from an identified developer
+Download and install CSV2OFX, make sure the file is digitally signed by ProperSoft on PC, and on Mac, you should be prompted to allow running the app from an identified developer

 Start CSV2OFX and click the Paste from clipboard button